printercu/coffee_classkit/README.md

 * It doesn't break into global namespace.
 * Works on a top of usual coffee-script class declaration.
-* Classes uses prototypes chain.
+* Classes use prototypes chain.
 * Full callbacks stack of Ruby-like inheritance model (`included`, `append_features`, `extend_object`, etc).
 * Helpers to define ruby-like instance & class variables.